table of contents

 using std::swap;

-// is not uniformly distributed for most values of i.
-A correct implementation
+// not uniformly distributed for most values of i.
+The correct code would be

 }